c-dilks/git-tutorial/tutorial.md

 <!--`-->

 > [!TIP]
-> Iguana's commit DAG is _linaer_, since Iguana merges pull
+> Iguana's commit DAG is _linear_, since Iguana merges pull
 > requests with the _squash_ method.
 Other repositories use
 > different methods, _e.g._, `coatjava`.
 Clone it and take
 > a look!